GinoGalotti/guildgazette/_posts/2020-03-03-a-mosquito-situation.md

 bigimg: /img/mosquito.jpg
 share-img: https://ginogalotti.github.io/guildgazette/img/mosquito
 tags: adventure-summary
-adventurers: Palaphäl, Ezekiel, Leoric, Boo
+adventurers: Falaphäl, Ezekiel, Leoric, Boo
 ---

 The Adventure's Guild is pleased with your efforts, they have also provided some developments that Ginta the barber shared about the situation in Shimmerford.
 Find attached the report she sent: